 Acknowledge good work and give praise where it’s due.
 Recognition generally breeds a feeling of being valued.

-Consider the needs of your employees – in addition to fair pay, bonuses and feeling appreciated.
+As a professional, reputable business, it’s important to consider the needs of your employees – in addition to fair pay, bonuses and feeling appreciated.

 Whether it’s implementing better processes in the workplace; allowing your staff to salary sacrifice; or introducing more flexible working hours; consider what you can do to help improve their daily lives.